AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/basic-terms.md

   </tr> -->
   <tr>
    <td role="rowheader"> <p>Iterator</p> </td>
    <td> <p>A type of module that allows you to take one bundle of data (a collection of data) and divide into separate bundles.
-These bundles can then be processed individually by later modules. <!--For more information, see <a href="../../workfront-fusion/modules/iterator-module.md" class="MCXref xref">[!UICONTROL Iterator] module in [!DNL Adobe Workfront Fusion]</a>.--></p> </td>
+These bundles can then be processed individually by later modules. <!--For more information, see <a href="../../workfront-fusion/modules/iterator-module.md" class="MCXref xref">[!UICONTROL Iterator] module</a>.--></p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Module</p> </td>